-It’s the end of our expedition here aboard the Santa Cruz II Galapagos cruise.
+It’s the end of our expedition in the Galapagos Islands aboard the Santa Cruz II cruise.
 One could almost say that the universe is fully aware of it during our stop at Cormorant Point: rolling out the farewell for us in the form of a shining sun and golden rays that gild the scenery around us.
 American flamingos walk through this stunning sight, with their vivid colors making it all seem like we’re standing inside of a living fresco painting.
 It was during our stop at Cormorant Point that we got to witness several beautiful things, but not before doing plenty of other fun activities that same day.
-You can find out about it in this expedition log for the Santa Cruz II Eastern itinerary.

-Mondays are a treat on the island of Floreana, with various activities available for practically every type of taste.
+Mondays are a treat on Floreana Island, with various activities available for practically every type of taste.
 There’s also a lot of animal activity to witness.

 The morning consisted of some kayaking and snorkeling over at Post Office Bay.
 While some of us partook in these activities, other guests settled down and sunk their toes into the sand by the shore and watched us paddle by.
 All our guests are always welcome to simply relax on the beautiful beach, and many of them did exactly that!